suren-atoyan/yerevancoder.github.io/src/pages/2018-03-13-how-yerevan-coder-works/index.md

 `yerevancoder`, (yc), is a [gatsby](https://www.gatsbyjs.org/) web application and its built using a very important JavaScript library called [react](https://reactjs.org/).
 The site is a hybrid app because some of the site is generated on the server side (the blog posts) and some parts (the hiring board) are dynamic and made on the client with `JavaScript`.
-Gatsby is also a 'serverless' application because we use [firebase](https://firebase.google.com/) to provide for things like user authentication and a database, (because our traffic is low we don't pay firebase for the service).
+In addition, yc is a 'serverless' application because we use [firebase](https://firebase.google.com/) to provide for things like user authentication and a database, (because our traffic is low we don't pay firebase for the service).
 This means that we can build everything for our application with just JavaScript and we